The Rod of Seven Parts

 The Rod of Seven Parts is a 1996 accessory for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, written by Skip Williams.
-It focuses on the artifact of the same name, which was originally introduced in the 1976 supplement Eldritch Wizardry.
+It focuses on the fictional artifact of the same name, which was originally introduced in the 1976 supplement Eldritch Wizardry.
 The boxed set details the rod's history and includes an adventure centered around finding its parts.

 Plot summary

-At the Dawn of Time the forces of Law warred with the forces of Chaos for control of the Cosmos.
-The Battle of Pesh was the climax of this campaign where the armies of Chaos were led by Miska the Wolf-Spider, while the forces of Law were championed by the Vaati, or Wind Dukes.
-Desperately outnumbered, the Wind Dukes fashioned the Rod of Seven Parts, a weapon powerful enough to kill Miska in a single strike.
-Yet the Battle of Pesh was a draw, as neither Law nor Chaos won the day.
-The Wind Dukes were decimated, but in the final moments their leader struck Miska with the Rod, but rather than being slain the Wolf-Spider was mortally wounded and imprisoned for eternity within the Abyss.
-The resulting balance created the multiverse as it now exists, with a tense stand-off between order and anarchy.
-The fate of the multiverse is in the hands of the wielder of the Rod of Seven Parts, for it can still both slay Miska and free him.
+The Rod of Seven Parts is a boxed set supplement which details the history of the Dawn of Time in which the forces of Law went to war with the forces of Chaos to control the Cosmos.
+This campaign saw its climax at the Battle of Pesh, where the armies of the Queen of Chaos led by Miska the Wolf-Spider faced the forces of Law led by the Vaati, or Wind Dukes.
+The Wind Dukes were hopelessly outnumbered so they constructed the powerful weapon called the Rod of Seven Parts, which could kill an opponent even as powerful as Miska with a single blow.
+The Battle of Pesh resulted in a draw, with neither Law nor Chaos able to declare a victory.
+The Wind Dukes lost most of their forces, but in the last moments of the battle their leader was able to use the Rod to strike a glancing blow on Miska, but instead of killing him it mortally wounded the Wolf-Spider and imprisoned him in the Abyss.
+The created a lasting balance between the forces in the multiverse that lasts until this day, with order and anarchy in a tense stand-off.
+The wielder of the Rod of Seven Parts holds the fate of the multiverse, as it has the power to slay or free Miska.

-Because the Rod is so potent, it cannot be conventionally protected.
-Therefore, to keep it safe the Wind Dukes designed the separate sections of the Rod to scatter around the globe whenever its full powers were employed by striking Miska.
-Each piece of the Rod both leads and urges its bearer in the direction of the next sequential section.
-Once the first section of the Rod has fallen into the hands of the player characters they are committed to a quest which will take them the length and breadth of their homeworld, and eventually into the heart of the Abyss.
+The Rod is so potent that normal forms of protection are not sufficient, so the Wind Dukes designed each individual section of the Rod so that they would scatter around the world whenever its full powers were used, such as when it struck Miska.
+Once the player characters obtain the first section of the Rod they will be committed to undertake a quest which all over their homeworld, and eventually leading them into the Abyss itself.

-The third segment is held by a Cloud Giant Clan who is currently at war with a local family of dragons.
-The party can side with the giants against the dragons and hope to earn the segment as a reward, or else side with the dragons against the giants and infiltrate the giant's lair under cover of polymorph.
+The third segment is in the possession of a clan of cloud giants at war with a dragon family.
+The character can join with the giants to fight the dragons to try to earn the Rod segment, or they can choose to join with the dragons against the giants and enter lair using polymorph magic as a disguise.